72itde/linux-remote-configuration-management/README.md

 ## Python3 version compatibility

-Currently this software is developed and tested on and for Python
+Currently this software is developed and tested on for Python

 - 3.10.12
 - 3.11.2